Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Evaluation

 \subsection{Experimental Design \& Conditions}

 Our user evaluation followed a within-participants design, with each participant working with the robot under all conditions.
-We counterbalanced the order in which the conditions were presented.
+Condition order was counterbalanced.

 \textit{Low Impedance} (Baseline 1): We configure the robot with a uniformly compliant impedance profile: translational stiffness is fixed at $300$ N/m along all axes, with translational damping set to $20$ N$\cdot$s/m.
-For orientation control, the rotational stiffness and damping are set to $10$ N$\cdot$m/rad and $3.0$ N$\cdot$m$\cdot$s/rad, respectively.
+For orientation control, rotational stiffness is set to $10$ N$\cdot$m/rad and damping to $3.0$ N$\cdot$m$\cdot$s/rad.

 \textit{High Impedance} (Baseline 2): The high-impedance baseline maintains a rigid behavior throughout the task, with translational stiffness set to $3000$ N/m in all directions and translational damping increased to $70$ N$\cdot$s/m.
-The rotational stiffness and damping are set to $100$ N$\cdot$m/rad and $8.0$ N$\cdot$m$\cdot$s/rad, respectively.
+Rotational stiffness is set to $100$ N$\cdot$m/rad and damping to $8.0$ N$\cdot$m$\cdot$s/rad.

-\textit{Variable Impedance with Stiffness Copilot} (ours): We use the Stiffness Copilot proposed in this paper to set the robot translational stiffness.
-Specifically, we linearly scale the eigenvalues of the policy output matrix to lie between $300$ and $3000$ N/m.
-Translational damping is computed in the same eigenspace as $d = 1.4\sqrt{k}$, where $k$ is the corresponding stiffness eigenvalue (N/m) and $d$ is the resulting damping eigenvalue (N$\cdot$s/m).
-We use a constant medium setting with rotational stiffness and damping fixed at $40$ N$\cdot$m/rad and $5.5$ N$\cdot$m$\cdot$s/rad, respectively.
+\textit{Variable Impedance with Stiffness Copilot} (ours): Stiffness Copilot sets the robot translational stiffness.
+We linearly scale the eigenvalues of the policy output matrix to lie between $300$ and $3000$ N/m.
+Translational damping is computed in the same eigenspace as $d = 1.4\sqrt{k}$, where $k$ is the corresponding stiffness eigenvalue (N/m) and $d$ is the damping eigenvalue (N$\cdot$s/m).
+We use a constant medium rotational setting, with stiffness fixed at $40$ N$\cdot$m/rad and damping at $5.5$ N$\cdot$m$\cdot$s/rad.